Description

 Submucous fibrosis: Curcumin is likely effective in treatment of oral submucous fibrosis (1 systematic review n=6), however it is not known whether this translates to lower risk of oral cancer.

-Oral leukoplakia: results from one RCT are promising (leukoplakia size) but it is unclear whether this translates to lower risk of oral cancer
+Oral leukoplakia: Results from one RCT are promising (leukoplakia size) but it is unclear whether this translates to lower risk of oral cancer

-Smoldering multiple myeloma (SMM) and monoclonal gammopathy of undetermined significance (MGUS): results from one small controlled trial are encouraging but need further confirmation.
+Smoldering multiple myeloma (SMM) and monoclonal gammopathy of undetermined significance (MGUS): Results from one small controlled trial are encouraging but need further confirmation.

 Safety